Series / Identity

 - Also in the final episode when Anthony confronts him about his involvement in Atif's murder.
 He even gets the gun out but settles for taking the car and making Anthony walk back to HQ.

 - Police Brutality: Bloom.
 Who else does anything in this?
 His character varies hugely being one moment unable to kill anyone and another being the most ruthless character in the show.
 During one of the spells as the latter, he blockades himself, a murderess with family values, and her father (an innocent bystander and partial victim), into a room.
-In a last ditch attempt to convince said murderess to confess the location of her latest victim he promptly stabs her father in the leg severing an artery and refusing to get help until she gives him the information.
+In a last ditch attempt to convince said murderess to confess the location of her latest victim he promptly stabs her father in the leg, pretending that he severed an artery, and refuses to get help until she gives him the information.
 This causes both those inside and outside of the room to erupt into screaming, but when Bloom finally lets the paramedics in he brushes it all off as a big mistake.
 And everyone turns a blind eye.

 - Secret Identity: A non-superhero example.
 The police conveniently forget to take back any of the fake passports they gave Bloom, or to relocate him to a safe distance away from the criminal organisation he infiltrated who will not hesitate to kill him if they find out he is in fact a police officer who sent their boss to jail.
 As a result he runs back and forth between his two lives waiting for the moment when they inevitably collide.

 - Shout-Out: In the penultimate episode, an old copper comes out of retirement to help put an old case to bed.
-Cue Keeley Hawes' character with this line.
-Ashes to Ashes anyone?
+Cue Keeley Hawes' character with [[Ashes to Ashes this line]].

 The man's a dinosaur.
 Give him a few days he'll be asking me to make the tea.